X2 (roller coaster): Layout

-After departing from the loading station, the ride makes a 180-degree turn traveling over the queue and onto the lift hill.
-After ascending 175 ft, the train enters a pre-drop and then ascends an additional 15 ft to a maximum height of 190. ft.
-During this lift, riders are facing backwards.
-The first drop is 215 ft and is sloped at 88.5 degrees, at the base of which ride vehicles attain a maximum speed of 76 mph.
+After leaving the station, the train makes a 180-degree turn over the queue and begins ascending the lift hill with riders facing backward.
+After reaching the 175 ft peak, the train enters a pre-drop, followed by a brief ascent before entering the 215 ft first drop, which is sloped at 88.5 degrees.
+During the descent, the train reaches a maximum speed of 76 mph.

-During the initial drop, the seat assembly is rotated so that riders are positioned facing the ground.
-There is a pool of fog at the base of the drop, however this effect has not worked in many years.
-The train then enters an inside raven turn, where the cars are rotated again halfway through the loop to create a "lie-to-fly" maneuver; riders transition from lying on their backs facing backward to a prone position, facing forward.
-After exiting the raven turn, the trains traverse a hill, during which the seat assemblies rotate backward 360 degrees, simulating a backflip.
-This is followed by a sweeping fan turn and a half twist "fly-to-lie" maneuver, in which riders flip forward 180 degrees to return to the original position of laying on their backs.
-Flame throwing special effects can be seen overhead as the train enters an outside raven turn, with a brief pop of fog at the valley, immediately followed by another half twist.
-The track levels out and the train enters the final brake run before returning to the station.
+During the initial drop, the seat assembly rotates so that riders face the ground.
+A fog effect was originally used at the base of the drop, although the effect has not operated in many years.
+The train then enters an inside raven turn, where the seats rotate in a "lie-to-fly" maneuver, transitioning riders from lying on their backs facing backward to a prone, forward-facing position.
+After exiting the raven turn, the train traverses a hill while the seat assemblies rotate backward 360 degrees, simulating a backflip.
+This is followed by a sweeping fan turn and a 180-degree "fly-to-lie" maneuver that returns riders to a position lying on their backs and facing backward.
+Flame effects activate overhead as the train enters an outside raven turn, followed by another 180-degree seat rotation.
+The track then levels out as the train enters the final brake run before returning to the station.